recent posts

 Database Security Best Practices

-Implementing security best practices helps protect your database from unauthorized access, breaches, and data leaks:
+Implementing security best practices helps prevent unauthorized access and data breaches:

 1. Use Parameterized Queries

-Prevent SQL injection attacks by using parameterized queries instead of dynamically concatenating SQL strings.
+Prevent SQL injection attacks by using parameterized queries instead of raw SQL.

 cursor.execute("SELECT * FROM users WHERE email = ?", (email,))